 I for one can admit that I absolutely love a good beauty product.
-What’s more, I love a natural beauty product.
+What’s more, I love natural beauty products.
 Scouring the last beauty buys, I’ve noticed how a lot of these products contain plants as their main ingredients.

 Plants and skin care

-Rich in vitamins and antioxidants, aloe vera is about as natural as a remedy can get.
+Rich in vitamins and antioxidants, organic aloe vera is about as natural as a remedy can get.

-In regards to everyday skin care, aloe vera is regularly sought out due to its hydrating and moisturizing capabilities.
-It contains vitamins A, C and E. Vitamin A encourages skin cell turnover, whereas vitamin E protects the skin against the aging effects of free radicals.
+With regard to everyday skincare, aloe vera is regularly sought out due to its hydrating and moisturizing capabilities.
+It contains vitamins A, C, and E. vitamin A encourages skin cell turnover, whereas vitamin E protects the skin against the aging effects of free radicals.
 Not to be left out, vitamin C promotes the production of collagen, which we know helps the skin maintain its firm and youthful appearance.

 When using aloe vera topically, just carefully cut open the leaves and dig out the gel.
 When taking care of the plant, you need to ensure that you water it deeply, yet sparingly.
 Also, ensure that the pot you place the plant in has plenty of drainage points as aloe vera can die if left in standing water.